 Bicycle Dooring Accidents

 Dooring crashes are not just serious; they can be fatal.
-When cyclists survive, they can suffer shattered teeth and facial bones, lacerations, broken limbs and head injuries.
+Cyclists may survive, but suffer shattered teeth and facial bones, lacerations, broken bones and head injuries.
 Rehabilitation can be a long and trying process.

 Claims for dooring injuries will be brought against the negligent driver or against the negligent passenger who opened the door.
 Since these claims arise from motor vehicle collisions, the claim will usually be handled under the insurance policy for the car involved.
 For injuries caused by passengers, homeowner’s insurance policies may also provide insurance coverage.
 And if the amounts of these insurance policies are not adequate, a cyclist can make a claim against their own (or a family member’s) car insurance policy.